Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Hormone-secreting tumors.
 These functioning carcinoid tumors produce hormones including serotonin.
 The effect of serotonin and other hormones causes the symptoms known as carcinoid syndrome.

 Symptoms of carcinoid tumor depend on where the tumor is growing and whether the tumor is producing hormones and other chemicals (carcinoid syndrome).
-If you have a tumor that is not causing carcinoid syndrome, you may have no symptoms at all and your tumor may be discovered during a routine examination.
+If you have a tumor that is not causing carcinoid syndrome, you may have no symptoms at all and your tumor may be discovered during a routine exam.

 Symptoms of tumors not causing carcinoid syndrome may include: